 Note that some may be exempt from this requirement.

-If you arrive in NSW from overseas, you must go into quarantine for 14 days before continuing your journey to another state or territory.
+If you are not fully vaccinated and you arrive in NSW from overseas, you must go into quarantine for 7 days before continuing your journey to another state or territory.
 After this quarantine period you can transit domestically and travel home.

 No, your exemption will need to be updated with your new flight details.

 You should advise NSW Health by email to MOH-COVID19-Quarantine@health.nsw.gov.au of your new flight details so that we can inform Australian Border Force (who control entry to Australia) and the NSW police (who manage the hotel quarantine process).

 Please remember to ensure that your transit time in Sydney remains under 72 hours with your new flights.

 If you are not fully vaccinated everyone, including children, must enter hotel quarantine.
 If you make an application for an exemption, please ensure there are separate applications for each person.
 Please ensure you include the details of other people or children you are travelling with, so we can process the applications together.

 No. To protect our community and reduce COVID-19 transmission in the NSW community, members of the general public cannot stay in the quarantine hotels with other family members or loved ones, unless there are exceptional or compassionate circumstances.
 An application for exemption must be made.

 All the quarantine hotels have medical and nursing support provided by Health Care Australia.
 If you need a prescription repeated this can be done, and the script can be filled from a local chemist and delivered to your room.